aidardigital/Cyber-Security/README.md

 • Overall effectiveness of the security measures can be difficult to determine.

-• The focus is increasingly on people as the weak point not the technology.
+• The focus is increasingly on the people as the weak point not the technology.

-• Good security tends to be an opinion rather than a supportable fact.
+• Good cyber security tends to be an opinion rather than a supportable fact.

 **What Are The Implications?**